 To search, simply type in your zip code, select “rabbit” from the drop down menu, select your desired breed/age/gender, and choose “Find Pets.”
 We searched for adoptable rabbits with the search filter “Anywhere” and came up with 4,427 adoptable rabbits.
 With so many options, PetFinder is a great place to find and adopt a rabbit!

 Raising-Rabbits is an all-in-one website for everything rabbit-related.
 The founder of the site has owned and operated her own rabbit ranch (Aurora Rex) for over three decades, so her focus is on helping others learn more about how to properly care for rabbits, whether as pets or livestock.
 This site provides a list of rabbit farms and breeders, organized by state.

 If you’ve been searching other databases for a specific type of bunny but haven’t found anything, try the Raising-Rabbits website.
 There are fewer breeders, but we found that the ones listed are different from the ARBA list and include more than Petfinder’s list of breeds.

 8. Rural King

 Rural King is a brick-and-mortar store that sells agricultural equipment, products for livestock, and some home goods.
-While Rural King does not sell rabbits in their stores, you can order them through their website and then pick them up at the actual store.
+While Rural King does not sell rabbits in their stores, you can order them through their website for about $13 and then pick them up at the actual store.
 However, this service is currently offered in Illinois and Indiana only, and the breed types are limited.